samueldsingh/data-engineering/sql/1-introduction.md

 It's important to note that modern database systems often employ a combination of row and column storage techniques, known as hybrid storage models, to leverage the advantages of both approaches for different types of queries and workloads.

-Certainly!
-Here are examples to illustrate the differences between row storage and column storage:
+Examples to illustrate the differences between row storage and column storage:

 Consider a simple table with three columns: `CustomerID`, `CustomerName`, and `CustomerAge`.
 We'll use this table to demonstrate the storage differences.